Best Lectin-Free Protein Powder

 BioTrust boasts having no bad taste and mixing well.

-Plenty of protein powders which claim to be high-quality have offputting tastes, that detract from the enjoyment of smoothies they get put in.
+Plenty of protein powders which claim to be high-quality have offputting tastes, that make them hard to drink.

 Thankfully, BioTrust knows this and wants you to enjoy a protein powder that doesn't have that problem.